StevenMapes/django-aws-api-gateway-websockets/README.md

 ### Creating the Views
 Subclass the ```WebSocketView``` and implement methods where the name of the method is the name of the route the API Gateway has been setup to use.
 There are already methods for $connect and $disconnect you just need to implement a method for ```default``` along with any other custom routes you have created.
-The methods are selectedd dynamically via the ```dispatch``` method with any leading dollar sign being remove.
+The methods are selected dynamically via the ```dispatch``` method with any leading dollar sign being remove.

 The methods take the ```request``` parameter and must return a ```JSONResponse``` but otherwise you are free to take